-Parmesan Artichoke Chicken Salad leans toward the "fancy flavor" side of chicken salad recipes but super easy to make!
+Parmesan Artichoke Chicken Salad is loaded with the flavors of a Parmesan Artichoke dip!
+It's perfect for using leftover Thanksgiving turkey, too.
+Spread it on a cracker or pile it on a croissant.
 It's absolutely one of my favorite Southern shortcut recipes.
 Read on to discover the shortcut.

 Are all chicken salads the same?